Free Pima County Public Records Search (Criminal, Marital, Court)

 Source: Arizona Supreme Court10

-Complete a Warrant Search via the Pima County Consolidated Justice Court
+Run a Warrant Search via the Pima County Consolidated Justice Court

 A screenshot of a case search provided by the Pima County Consolidated Justice Court that can be searched by name, case number, or by complaint number.